fieldsend/fieldsend.github.io/index.md

 # Research

-My research interests and that of my reserach group span heuristic optimisation and machine learning.
+My research interests and that of my research group span heuristic optimisation and machine learning.
 You can find various links and stats at my [google scholar page](https://scholar.google.com/citations?user=tvV_iQEAAAAJ&hl=en).

 # Teaching